 Best area to stay in for green space and luxury

 Kelvin Heights is a spacious and luxurious section of Queenstown that is a go-to for privacy and leisure.
 There is a world-class golf course and beautiful hiking, biking, and walking trails that deliver captivating views of the mountains and lakes nearby.

 Located on the lovely shores of Lake Wakatipu, Hilton Queenstown offers guests a fitness center, an indoor pool, as well as a day spa.
 There is private parking on-site as well as a bar and restaurant serving the very best of local wines (which are a must-try).

 The rooms at the Hilton are all designed with comfort and style in mind.
 Elegant is one way to describe the guest rooms equipped with a gas fireplace, king-sized bed, and windows with vies that steal the show.
 Most rooms feature spacious bathrooms with a separate shower and bathtub for a generous and cozy soak.

 DoubleTree by Hilton offers several room styles, all equipped with a flat-screen TV, a kitchenette, and a spacious bathroom complete with soft slippers and a bathrobe, plush towels, and soft bed linens for a very comfortable stay.

 There is a convenience store on-site as well as other shops and a hair salon, a spa, and a fitness center so you need little reason to leave.

 Continue planning your trip to New Zealand!

 Disclosure: This post contains affiliate links which I earn a small commission from and are at no additional cost to you.
-All images for accommodation used are from Booking.com or Airbnb.
+All images for accommodation used are from Booking.com.